Birdemic: Shock and Terror

-Birdemic: Shock and Terror (often shortened to Birdemic) is a 2010 American independent romantic thriller-horror film written, directed, and executive produced by James Nguyen, and starring Alan Bagh and Whitney Moore.
+Birdemic: Shock and Terror is a 2008 American independent romantic thriller-horror film written, directed, and executive produced by James Nguyen, and starring Alan Bagh and Whitney Moore.
 Inspired by Alfred Hitchcock's The Birds, Birdemic tells the story of a romance between the two main characters as their small town is attacked by birds.
-It also was inspired by the environmental documentary An Inconvenient Truth, which led to the film having an environmental message.
+It was inspired by the environmental documentary An Inconvenient Truth, which led to the film having an environmental message.

 The film was largely self-financed and was produced through Nguyen's Moviehead Pictures company for a budget of $10,000.
 The film has gained notoriety for its poor quality, with many critics citing it as one of the worst films of all time.
 After a limited theatrical release, the film was picked up for distribution by Severin Films in 2010.
 A sequel, Birdemic 2: The Resurrection, was released in 2013.
-The sequel received even poorer reviews.
-A second sequel was released, titled Birdemic 3: Sea Eagle, which received even worse reviews.
+A second sequel, Birdemic 3: Sea Eagle, was released in 2022.